 To correctly understand how your team will be charged for its usage, it is important to be aware of what Vercel defines an active user to be along with any notable exceptions, both of which are covered in this article.

-An active user is defined as any user account that triggers the creation of a Vercel deployment.
+An active user is defined as any user account that has the ability to trigger the creation of a Vercel deployment.
 To create the deployment succesfully, the user account must be part of the Vercel team the Project is under.

 It is important to clarify that an active user can only be a user account and as such, this means that bots and other services creating deployments are exempt from the defintion.